israel-palestine TRIP: MAY 28-JUNE 9, 2018

 Why: To build friendships, to spend time in community enjoying creation, and to create positive memories.

 Registration for this event is now closed.
 For information about this event, contact Rev. BJ Barlow at email@example.com.

 2018 PSWR IMMIGRATION IMMERSION PROJECT

-The PSWR Youth and Young Adult Ministries are excited to host a denomination-wide project for young adults (18-33 yrs old) that offers a 10 day immersion learning experience for those interested in immigration advocacy and community organization.
+The PSWR Youth and Young Adult Ministries are excited to host a denomination-wide project for young adults (18-33 yrs old) that offers a 10-day immersion learning experience for those interested in immigration advocacy and community organization.
 We will learn the stories and struggles of immigrants in the United States and all over the world.
-If you or someone you know is a passionate and dedicated young leader (ages 18 to 35), we encourage you to download the information/application packets and return them by the deadline: March 31, 2018.

-If accepted, you will travel throughout Southern California speaking with life-long advocates and social workers to discover ways of making an impact in communities all over the world for the sake of sojourner, refugee, and immigrant.
-You will work with other young leaders to brainstorm ways to properly respond and empower immigrants in your own communities.
+This group will be traveling throughout Southern California to speak with life-long advocates and social workers and discover ways of making an impact in communities all over the world for the sake of sojourner, refugee, and immigrant.
+They will work with other young leaders to brainstorm ways to properly respond and empower immigrants in your own communities.
 This immersion experience includes visits to Los Angeles, San Diego, Tijuana (Mexico), conversations with immigrant families in Disciples of Christ congregations, resourcing with staff from Matthew25 immigration program, opportunities to debrief experiences with Rev. Lori Tapia, Tana Liu-Beers, Xose Escamilla, and much, much more.
-With the support and partnership of NAPAD and Obra Hispana, this is an opportunity that is certain to energize your ministry.